telerik/fiddler-everywhere-docs/migration.md

 1. Open the activation link to finalize your Telerik account creation

-Once the activation completes, You can immediately sign in and continue using your Fiddler product.
+1. Once the activation completes, you can immediately sign in and continue using your Fiddler product.

 ## Subscription Migration